lorefnon/InGenR/README.md

     })
 ```

-Simple code generators can be implemented as DoT templates.
-More complex generators can be implemented as plain javascript modules.
+Simple code generators can be implemented as [DoT templates](https://github.com/olado/doT).
+More complex generators can be implemented as  javascript modules (which export a generator function as the default export).

 4. Run the generator: